unioproject/tanglebeat/README.md

 [Nanomsg](https://nanomsg.org/) as a transport, functionally equivalent to ZMQ, in [exactly the same format as received from ZMQ](https://docs.iota.org/docs/iri/0.1/references/zmq-events).

-(*reason why not ZMQ is used for output: there's no reliable pure Go (without C dependencies) library for ZMQ who does that.
+(*reason why not ZMQ is used for output: I failed to find a pure Go (without C dependencies) library for ZMQ.
-Nanomsg looks technically more solid than ZMQ anyway* )
+Nanomsg looks technically more solid than ZMQ anyway :) * )

 The following types of IRI ZMQ messages are available from the output Nanomsg stream: `tx` (transaction), `sn` (confirmation), `lmi` (latest milestone changed), `lmhs` (latest solid milestone hash).